Low End Mac Reader Specials

 A Free Press

-Over 200 years ago, the United States government added the Bill of Rights to the U.S. Constitution.
-It promises freedom to speak one's mind and freedom to publish one's opinions, something we see a lot of on the internet.
+Over 200 years ago, the United States government added the Bill of Rights to the US Constitution.
+It promises freedom to speak one's mind and freedom to publish one's opinions, something we see a lot of on the Internet.

 And Apple doesn't seem to like it.

-In the worlds of news and academia, there's something called "fair use."
+In the worlds of news and academia, there's something called "fair use".
 It allows you to excerpt a portion of a published work without the explicit permission of the copyright holder, but with some restrictions.
 The material used must be only a portion of the new work.

 So you're allowed to quote a bit from the New York Times or an Apple press release, as long as it appears within some context (see MacWeek for a great example).
-It was in this way that I used an image from the macweb.de site, reduced it so the file was a fraction of the original size, and used it with commentary and a link to MacNews and AppleInsider, which were both displaying the huge version of the picture.
+It was in this way that I used an image from the macweb.de site, reducing it so the file was a fraction of the original size, and using it with commentary and a link to MacNews and AppleInsider, which were both displaying the huge version of the picture.

 On the one hand, if the photos that appeared on these sites came from Apple Computer, they were undoubtedly copyrighted.
 Use of these photos may constitute copyright violation - or it could be fair use.
 That's for lawyers to decide.

-But the courts have consistently held that public figures cannot prevent others from taking pictures of them and publishing those photos.
+The courts have consistently held that public figures cannot prevent others from taking pictures of them and publishing those photos.
 That's the price of fame.

 I would argue that the iMac certainly qualifies as a public figure, albeit an inanimate one.
-Still, this would only apply to photos not owned by Apple Computer, not to copyrighted ones leaked from their offices.
+Still, this would only apply to photos not owned by Apple Computer, not to copyrighted ones leaked from Apple's offices.

 Hostility